-In 13 of the 16 countries considered, potentially damaging flows outweigh those supporting nature.
-Of the more developed countries, the US stands out as the largest scale risk, with USD 439 billion providing unrestricted support to sectors proven to be environmentally harmful in the past amidst several rollbacks on environmental regulation.
-Russia and China are also particularly bad, with the latter providing new subsidies for automotives and easing of permits for coal mining.
-South Korea, Canada, Australia, Japan and Germany join them on the negative side owing largely to the existing negative impacts of their environmentally-intensive sectors, and their lack of decisive action to ensure stimulus supports a more sustainable transition.
+In 14 of the 17 countries considered, potentially damaging flows outweigh those supporting nature.
+Of the more developed countries, the United States stands out as the largest scale risk.
+Australia, Italy and Japan join them on the negative side, owing largely to the existing negative impacts of their environmentally-intensive sectors, and their lack of decisive action to ensure stimulus supports a more sustainable transition.

-Developing economies dependent on environmentally-intensive sectors and without strong regulatory systems have perhaps the hardest task ahead.
-Indonesia, Mexico and Brazil are pushing response efforts likely to reinforce brown trajectories dominated by highly carbon intensive industry and energy sectors and unsustainable agriculture practices.
-Part of their economic stimulus packages include deregulation of the logging industry, unconditional subsidies to fossil fuel consumers, among others.
-To manage through the crisis, while protecting and rebuilding nature, international support must be combined with environmental provisions hardwired into their stimulus measures.
+Emerging economies dependent on environmentally-intensive sectors and without strong regulatory systems have perhaps the hardest task ahead.
+China, India and Mexico have announced measures that will have negative environmental impacts, while South Africa and Russia’s stimulus is largely reinforcing existing trends in environmentally-intensive sectors.
+Indonesia and Brazil are pushing response efforts likely to reinforce negative environmental outcomes largely resulting from high carbon industry and energy sectors and unsustainable agriculture practices.
+To manage through the crisis, while protecting and rebuilding nature, international support must be combined with environmental provisions hardwired into stimulus measures.

 This update of the index incorporates new information that has become available since the previous release.
 The latest announcements on stimulus flows, deregulation and environmental policies have been incorporated into the analysis, with the following highlights:

 - The total quantity of measured stimulus has increased to $11.8 trillion.

 - The European Union has approved the ‘Next Generation EU’ recovery package, which includes substantial funding for ‘green’ initiatives.